pranavs6/7segment-4digit/README.md

   5. Odds and ends such as a wooden board, wires, doodads.

-The input :
+The input

-    -Initially, I hooked up the 0,1 - RX/TX lines of the Arduinos to a Raspberry Pi 3 to facilitate a serial connection through which, live time from the Pi is fed to the boards whose digits correspond with those displayed.
+  1. Initially, I hooked up the 0,1 - RX/TX lines of the Arduinos to a Raspberry Pi 3 to facilitate a serial connection through which, live time from the Pi is fed to the boards whose digits correspond with those displayed.

-    -Now, I have a DS1370 RTC module that holds time by means of an all time running setup, I just need to setup the initial time value and feed it to the Arduinos.
+  2. Now, I have a DS1370 RTC module that holds time by means of an all time running setup, I just need to setup the initial time value and feed it to the Arduinos.

-    -One snag I have, is that, the DS1307 module gives data in an I2C pinout, that needs pins A4, A5 - SDA/SCL pinouts, which I have hooked up at data lines for the led units.
+  3. One snag I have, is that, the DS1307 module gives data in an I2C pinout, that needs pins A4, A5 - SDA/SCL pinouts, which I have hooked up at data lines for the led units.
 Now, I am planning to use another spare Arduino to generate serial data and feed it to the two master Arduinos